-- Prevention education conducted annually for all children, parents, staff, lectors, Eucharistic ministers and volunteers
+- Prevention education conducted annually for all children, parents, staff, lectors, Eucharistic ministers and volunteers;

-- Obtaining and disseminating information concerning past assignments of all new pastoral personnel
+- Obtaining and disseminating information concerning past assignments of all new pastoral personnel.

-- Call the cops.
+- Call the local law inforcement authorities.

 - Call the child-welfare agency in your area, or use your state's toll-free number to report the abuse.
 (List is updated frequently.)